open-spaced-repetition/fsrs4anki/README.md

 You can set a higher `requestRetention` but keep in mind that as you increase the `requestRetention` above 0.90, the review load (reviews/day) would increase very rapidly.
 For the same reason, it is not advisable to use a `requestRetention` greater than 0.97.

-After deciding the value of requestRetention, put this into the scheduler code.
+After deciding the value of `requestRetention`, put this into the scheduler code.
 At the same time, decide the value of `maximumInterval`, which is the maximum interval any card is allowed to attain.
 The value in the FSRS scheduler code overrides the value set in Anki's deck options.

 ![ Add screenshot ]

 After performing the above steps, you are ready to start using FSRS.
 Just start reviewing and FSRS will do its work.

-For better results, you are advised to reschedule your existing cards using the FSRS4Anki Helper add-on.
+However, for better results, you are advised to reschedule your existing cards using the FSRS4Anki Helper add-on.
 This is a one-time measure to reschedule the cards that were previously scheduled according to Anki's built-in algorithm.

 Read about the add-on here: https://github.com/open-spaced-repetition/fsrs4anki-helper